 REALITY CHECK: Somewhere in our not-so-distant past, people began to look down on the skilled trades in favour of the so-called “knowledge” workers – narrowly defined as those holding university degrees.
-But as James Rubec points out in his post on the Randstad site, “Trades jobs were the first ‘knowledge’ jobs in society.
+But as James Rubec pointed out in his blog post on the Randstad site, “Trades jobs were the first ‘knowledge’ jobs in society.
 Masons built roads and buildings, welders built ships and cars and today, technical mechanics and skilled tradespeople are building the future economy of Canada and will, over the next 20 years, construct over $300 billion in capital spending for Canadian businesses and municipalities.”

 “If we can’t call skilled trades jobs ‘knowledge’ jobs, we’re doing it wrong,” he says.
 “Becoming a journeyman takes, in some trades like electricians, 8,000 hours of on-the-job work… Tack on three years of classes, tests and certifications and you’re talking more than 15,000 hours of training and learning.”